Base Index (BINDEX) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Base Index Historical Price

-According to the latest data gathered on Base Index live price page, the current price of Base Index is 0.000156USD.
+According to the latest data gathered on Base Index live price page, the current price of Base Index is 0USD.
 The circulating supply of Base Index(BINDEX) is

 In the past 24 hours, Base Index has shown a price movement of